Teaching-myself-Godot/rewriting-zelia-tutorial/day-3.md

-# Day 3 - To Be Determined
+# Day 3 - Casting Fireballs

+How about these goals..?
+For fire magic?

+- Assign casting button(s)
+- Determine cast direction via mouse
+- Via left axis
+- Draw the correct cast sprite (see to Technical debt 1)
+- Spawn fireballs